ETS-ReactNative3/business_card_webapp/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm in both frontend and root folders
   ```sh
   npm install
   ```
 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh